Ojas6987/LeagueOfLegendsWinPrediction/README.md

 Clearly, this is not an ideal model.
 Our training accuracy is perfect, essentially showing that our decision tree right now is simply memorizing the data, with not necessarily a terrible performance for testing accuracy with 84.9%.
 Howevever, our model will likely generalize better if we decrease the complexity of the tree and engineer more features to make the current numerical features we have less noisy.

+---

+## Final Model ##
+Given that our nominal features were already encoded, we decided to see if we could transform any of our quantitative data into more meaningful features.
+Given our knowledge of League of Legends, we realized that our current features, **earned gpm**, **dpm**, and **damagetakenperminute**, would likely vary considerably on the way a certain player is playing the game.
+For example, a player playing with a specific champion would have less dpm taken if they are more on defense than another champion.
+A similar relationship exists for the position the player is playing at.
+Because of this, we decidided to standardize these columns by group, specifically standardizing **earned gpm** and **dpm** within each **position**, and **damagetakenperminute** within champion.
+These features are useful as they are essentially making the data more relative to the way the player is playing a game.
+For example, our baseline model would seek a lot of damage taken and possibly penalize that player regardless of the character they are playing as.
+Now, if a character/champion is more aggressive but in general leads to more wins, damage taken is now standardized relative to the champion, making our model far more consistent and balanced.

+For the nominal features, we decided to keep the encoding the same.
+We also decided to stick with our decision tree model.

+For our hyperparamters, we focused on **criterion**, **max_depth**, and **min_samples_split**, ensuring that our model wasn't overcomplicated and was using the right criteria to split its nodes.
+Since we were using a basic decision tree, in order to find our hyperparamters we used the in-built sklearn GridSearchCV class, with a k-value of 5 for our k-folds validation.
+These were the best paramaters we found:
+- **criterion**: gini
+- **max_depth**: 13
+- **min_samples_split**: 50

+We incorporated these hyperparamters in our final decision tree model, and had these metrics as a result:

+- **Training Accuracy**: 0.904
+- **Testing Accuracy**: 0.881

+Clearly, our final model is an improvement on our baseline model.
+It is no longer simply memorizing the training set, as we have added our hyperparamters into the model.
+Also, the testing accuracy has gone up, showing that our newly egineered features also aided alongside the hyperparameters.
+The model has improved from the baseline by being less complicated with the tree depth and also making the features as a whole more relevant and consistent with our standardization.
+The training accuracy is still slightly higher than our testing accuracy, so there is likely some additional engineering/tinkering we can do with our model.
+However, overall, the model seems consistent with good performance.